 What is Know Your Bones?

-Know Your Bones is a joint initiative of Osteoporosis Australia and the Garvan Institute of Medical Research.
+Know Your Bones is a joint initiative of Healthy Bones Australia and the Garvan Institute of Medical Research.
 It is an online bone health self-assessment generating a report explaining your risk results and personalised recommendations.

 Can osteoporosis be treated?